DerekDenHartigh/Unit-4-Test-Practice/readMe.md

         ○ Creates an Express server that contains routes for each CRUD command.

         ○ Write queries to manipulate a PostgreSQL database.

+General app layout:
+    home page - game description, some links hero page - earthworm jim image, alignment, maybe a bio villain page - each villain pictured, named

+User stories:
+    user can navigate between routes via the header links #!'s user can see hero/villains displayed and read their names/info user can add villains
+    user can remove villains by name
+    user can modify villain information - including images user see's a fallback image for broken image paths user is alerted when invalid villain is targeted for removal/updating